project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/How_to_upload_existing_content_using_sunbird.md

 ## Overview

-Sunbird enables users who have the appropriate permissions to create, store, upload and consume various types of content.
-Users with content creation right can create and upload content on Sunbird.
+Sunbird allows you to assign users with roles that have appropriate permissions to create, store, upload or consume content.
+Users with content creation rights can create and upload content on Sunbird.

 Currently, the Sunbird platform supports the following content formats:

 * Text (.pdf)

+* Audio (.mp3)

+* Images (.jpeg, .png)

 * Video (.mp4, .webm, YouTube URLs)